salaboy/from-monolith-to-k8s/README.md

 For this example, the steps can go like this:
 - `1`: The potential speaker submits a new proposal
-- `2`: The Commitee receives the proposal
+- `2`: The Committee receives the proposal
-  - `2a`: If the proposal hasn't been reviewed in the next 3 days, the system should send an email reminder to the Commitee.
+  - `2a`: If the proposal hasn't been reviewed in the next 3 days, the system should send an email reminder to the Committee.

 From a technical perspective, this is a complicated requirement, as it requires to deal with timers (also known as Cron Jobs).
 Because we are in a distributed system, this cannot be done as part of the service itself, as we don't want to loose these timers if our services goes down.
 This requirement push is to think about a distributed Scheduler that you will need to configure to be highly available.